mdwahidur-rahman/-Privacy-Preserving-Cascaded-Federated-Deep-Learning-for-Nomophobia-Risk-Prediction/README.md

 # Citation

-If you use this work in your research, please cite:
+If you use this work in your research, please cite: Once published I will give the citations

-@article{rahman2025nomophobiaFL,
-title={Privacy-Preserving Cascaded Federated Deep Learning for Nomophobia Risk Prediction with Encrypted Masked Updates}, author={Rahman, Md Wahidur and Khan, Rahat and Nijim, Mais and Al Aqqad, Waseem and Tomioka, Toichi and Shin, Jungpil}, journal={IEEE Access}, year={2025}
-}

 ---